Case Study / Geological Data Platform

 The Challenge

-Bridging the gap between complex geological backend data and intuitive frontend interactions.
-The goal was to reduce user cognitive load while maintaining functionality for the Map Viewer and Search tools.
+The goal was to reduce user cognitive load while maintaining functionality for the Map Viewer and Search tools, ensuring a seamless experience for both specialists and policy-makers.

 Framework & Process